 So, you may now be thinking “Oh man, I wanted to get the ferry in and fly my bike from Japan to the States or Europe or somewhere”.
 Don’t worry, this could still work for you.
 Shipping from Japan is very expensive.
 You could save yourself money (and save on not having a Carnet) by getting the ferry to Japan and then the ferry to South Korea (no Carnet required and easy visas) and shipping from there, which is cheaper.
 Or alternatively, getting the ferry back to Vladivostok and shipping from there if your Russian visa is still valid.
 Either way, you wouldn’t need a Carnet and could use the Temporary Import.
 Your call.

-Check out the How to Catch the Ferry from Japan to South Korea guide.
+READ MORE: How to Catch the Ferry from Japan to South Korea

 Temporary Import Procedure